-- NO STOCK ZONE: At this level, the stock is zero that is below the minimum stock level.
-This zone alerts the organization and the management of the organization should take action immediately.
+At this level, the stock is zero, which is below the minimum stock level.
+This zone alerts the organization, and the organization’s management should take action immediately.

-- YELLOW ZONE: This zone refers to the average stock level.
+This zone refers to the average stock level.
 That means it is a level that is above the minimum stock level and below the maximum stock level.

-- OVERSTOCK ZONE: This zone represents too much stock of inventory.
+This zone represents too much stock of inventory.
 Overstocking leads to an unfavorable effect on the organization.

 Safety stock is an extra amount of an item held by the company to avoid the risk of an unexpected increase in demand.
-It helps to prevent stock-outs.
-The root cause of stock-outs is a sudden increase in demand, improper stock forecast, and up&downs in the lead time of raw materials.
+It helps to prevent stockouts.
+The root cause of stockouts is a sudden increase in demand, improper stock forecast, and up&downs in the lead time of raw materials.

-Formula for safety stock is
+The formula for safety stock is

 Safety stock = (ISL X supply variability) + (ISL X demand variability)